yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/searchanswer.md

 # searchAnswer resource type

-Namespace: microsoft.graph
+Namespace: microsoft.graph.search

-Search Answer is a base type for other search answers which includes properties that apply to other search answer entities.
+Search answer is a base type for other search answers.
+Includes properties that apply to other search answer entities.

 Inherits from [entity](../resources/entity.md).